strykeforce/strykeforce.github.io/content/posts/thirdcoast-talon.md

 ---
 # Talon Configurations

 Third Coast provides a library for storing any number of Talon configurations in a [TOML](https://github.com/toml-lang/toml) file and applying them to Talons.
-The configuration file is stored in the robot application JAR and loaded by the class loader.
+If this configuration file is not present on the roboRIO in the location you specify, a default configuration file stored in the robot application JAR is copied there.
+See the [demonstration robot][robot] for an example of specifying a config file to use.

 The structure of a Talon configuration file is: